 It is likely that we can tell when someone else around us is delusional but can you tell when you are delusional?
 Are there things that kind of look like delusions but are not?

-So while walking the road to recovery we need to take a look at hallucinations, false memories and delusions and try to find ways to understand why or own mind may trick us into believing things that just are not so.
+So while walking the road to recovery we need to take a look at hallucinations, false memories, and delusions and try to find ways to understand why our own mind may trick us into believing things that just are not so.

-Stay tuned for more on the subject of the real and the false, truth and lies over the coming month.
-These post will be interspersed with some other topics as they come up so as not to put all the readers to sleep at the same time.
+Stay tuned for more on the subject of the real and the false, truth, and lies over the coming month.
+These posts will be interspersed with some other topics as they come up so as not to put all the readers to sleep at the same time.